Flywheel Technology VS Traditional Training

 With an all-new app and in-built sensor tracking data points at 4,000 times per second, now you can monitor your workout data in an easier, more efficient way and receive feedback on every single rep.

-Track statistics such as force, power, speed, and torque, and watch your performance improve with quantifiable data that allows you to maximise your training and results.
+Track statistics such as force, power, speed, and torque, and watch your performance improve with quantifiable data that allows you to maximize your training and results.

 A meta-analysis on the effects of flywheel training on strength-related variables found that flywheel training for 4–24 weeks showed statistically significant increases in all strength aspects: